Posted by

 These days, you’ll only find me in local water when temps rise, and that will be with my boogie board, not a surfboard.
 I surfed briefly when I lived in Santa Cruz, quit surfing when expecting my first child, and didn’t return to it.
 Clearly I’m not the one to call with your surfing questions!

 Who ya gonna call?
 In Monterey County, start with On the Beach Surf Shop and Sunshine Freestyle, both located in New Monterey.
 Both shops also rent wetsuits and other equipment.
 In Carmel, visit Liquid Surf Shop.
 All three shops include staff members who are highly experienced local surfers.
+Another resource: Carmel Surf School.

 If you have questions about local beaches in general, start with links in Bike to the Beach.
-But if it’s surf questions you have, get in touch with one of these three shops.

 Across the bay….